eleanor-tosh/chicken-app/README.md

-This is going to be an app for backyard chicken owners.
-Enter some details of the cost associated with owning the chickens and how productive they are to find out how much each egg cost to produce.
+A simple app to help backyard chicken keepers to calculate how much it cost to produce each egg.

+The user enters some details about what they feed their chickens and what they use for bedding along with a few other inputs.
+The result is a summary of the average cost to produce each egg, keep each hen and a breakdown by cost to feed and house the little dinosaurs.

 React and Tailwind